42coders/workflows/README.md

 #### SaveFile

 The SaveFile Task allows you to save Data to a File.
-Works easy with your registered Storage defines.
+Works easily with your registered Storage defines.

 #### SendMail